Kneedeep2005/UETC/README.md

 - **Book (conceptual entry point):** *The Shape of Everything* (Unified Field Press)
 - **Repository (technical backbone):** This GitHub repo, designed to answer “where is the paper?”, establish scope, authorship, and versioning, and provide a stable reference for technically literate readers.

+## Project Philosophy

+UETC is developed using a mechanism-first, observation-respecting approach.
+The framework prioritizes structural clarity, explicit constraints, and falsifiability over completeness or explanatory reach.
+Absence of a claim should not be interpreted as omission, but as deliberate scope control.

 ## Status and Scope